 Economists use leading indicators to make predictions about the economy.
 When the Federal Reserve changes its benchmark interest rate, this is because leading indicators suggested that doing so would help stabilize inflation or raise employment.
 (The Federal Reserve would then look at the measured inflation rate and the reported unemployment rate, two lagging indicators, to determine the results of those changes.)

 The quit rate is a good example of a leading indicator.
-One of the most important, but rarely reported, pieces of labor data is the percent of workers who voluntarily leave their jobs every month.
+One of the most important, but rarely reported, pieces of labor data is the percentage of workers who voluntarily leave their jobs every month.
 This quit rate is a strong indicator of consumer confidence at large.
 People who feel good about their finances and the labor market will be more likely to leave a job in search of a better one, while workers who feel financially insecure or anxious about the labor market may stay in their positions longer.

 This makes the quit rate a very good leading indicator for the labor market and consumer economy overall.
 By measuring how many people quit their jobs every month economists can predict how the economy as a whole is likely to develop in the months ahead.
 A strong quit rate suggests that the economy may do well, as workers are showing signs of financial strength and confidence.
 A low quit rate can suggest an economic downturn may be coming as workers show signs of financial uncertainty.